Relevè: MacKerricher State Park Pudding Creek Headlands Photo: Renee Pasquinelli

 Humboldt Training Jim Xerogeanes, Teresa Sholars, ?, Claudia Voigt, Sara Bendali, Peter Warner -Photo Credit Renee Pasquinelli

-DKY Chapter volunteers Teresa Sholars, Renee Pasquinelli, Mario Abreu and Jim Gibson along with Terra Fuller from State Parks are taking part in this years surveys which began at Glass Beach Headlands where four Relevés surveys have been conducted.
-A Rapid Assessment survey was done at the northern end of Jug Handle (Pine Beach access) in the Pinus contorta ssp. contorta forest.
-More to follow as the season progresses. -Webmaster
+DKY Chapter volunteers Teresa Sholars, Lupine, Renee Pasquinelli, Mario Abreu, Jim Gibson, Stevie Jean, and Dave Hartesveld along with Terra Fuller from State Parks are taking part in this years surveys which began at Glass Beach Headlands where four Relevés surveys have been conducted.
+A Rapid Assessment survey was done at the northern end of Jug Handle (Pine Beach access) in the Pinus contorta ssp. contorta forest. -Webmaster

 2021 Locations: (so far) Glass Beach, Jug Handle (Pine Beach Area North of Jefferson Way), Mendocino Coast Botanical Gardens, MacKerricher State Park (Lake Cleone), Jackson Demonstration State Forest (Mushroom Corners & the August 13th burn area west of Road 408 adjacent to the Zieimer Regeneration Unit)